Uponor Corporation Stock exchange release 17 March 2010

 unrestricted equity.
 The Board may buy back a maximum of 3.5 million shares,

-amounting in total to 4.8 per cent of the total number of the shares of the
+amounting in total to approximately 4.8 per cent of the total number of the

 Shares will be bought back otherwise than in proportion to the existing